PAGE UPDATED: 08.11.2022

 To us, van life means all of these things…and more…

-Five years on from getting our VW Cree, we still get a buzz every time we turn the key and set out, ‘On the Road Again’ – as Canned Heat famously sang in the trippy-hippy days of the mid to late 60s.
+Five years on from getting our VW Cree, we still get a buzz every time we turn the key and set out, ‘on the Road Again’ – as Canned Heat famously sang in the trippy-hippy days of the late 60s.

 We’ve wondered about The Merry Pranksters’ psychedelic bus trips and Jack Kerouac’s long drives back and forth across America in his famous ‘beat generation’ book, On the Road.